autoevolution

 full description and technical specifications

-The bike came as a successor to the VFR800Fi Interceptor and was known for its comfortable ergonomics and excellent handling.
-One of the standout features of the bike was Honda's innovative Variable Valve Timing and Lift Control (VTEC) system that offered both low-end torque and high-end power.
+The bike, a successor to the VFR800Fi Interceptor, was known for its comfortable ergonomics and excellent handling.
+One of the standout features of the motorcycle was Honda's innovative Variable Valve Timing and Lift Control (VTEC) system, which offered both low-end torque and high-end power.

 In addition, the bike came with standard features that included six-spoke cast aluminum wheels, a single-sided swingarm, an adjustable windscreen for improved wind protection, a comfortable seat with an upright riding position, and dual headlights.